celluloid/dcell/README.md

     brew install zeromq

-DCell keeps the state of all connected nodes and global configuration data in a service it calls the "registry".
+DCell keeps the state of all global configuration data in a service it calls the "registry".
 DCell supports any of the following for use as registries:

+* **Gossip**: node connection info is tracked via a native gossip protocol.
+  This adapter uses the same protocol to distribute data lazily to all connected nodes.
+It uses version vectors to determine update ordering.
+  Be forewarned: when updates are found to be concurrent, one is arbitrarily dropped.
+Furthermore, this may not be a good choice if you have many nodes or a lot of global data, since each piece of data has a version vector (which contains a version for every peer node) at every node. **This adapter is experimental**.

 * **Redis**: a persistent data structures server.
 It's simple and easy to use for development and prototyping, but lacks a good distribution story.